 💡 Clinic Recommendations:

-- st-time visits to Korea: Choose a mid-range clinic for a balance of service and price
+- time in Korea: Choose a mid-range clinic for a balance of service and price.

-If you have a generous budget: High-end clinics offer better post-treatment- services.
+If- you have a generous budget: High-end clinics offer better post-treatment

-If your budget is limited: Affordable clinics can also provide good results, but you need to research carefully.
+If your budget is limited: Affordable clinics can also provide good results, but you need to choose carefully.

 IV.
 5 Ways to Schedule Appointments at Korean Dermatology Clinics (Detailed Comparison)